 You will need to get your team members together and decide if you want to create an economy or an aspect of a larger society.
 Determine the rules you will abide by, leaving some wiggle room in the event you experience problems that requires group agreement to solve.

-Purpose: By creating an economy or mini-society, your team will naturally create problems and challenges that force teamwork.
+Purpose: By creating an economy or mini-society, your team will naturally build trust and challenge problems using teamwork.
 There can be rewards and penalties.
 Some team members will quickly reveal themselves to be creative rule-breakers and others as rule-followers.
 Your team will learn how one another solve, work, and think.

 Game #5: Use What You Have